suffolklibraries/lgc/content/collections/events/toy-story-movie.md

     content:
       -
         type: text
-        text: 'Emmet, an ordinary LEGO® figurine who always follows the rules, is mistakenly identified as the Special, an extraordinary being and the key to saving the world.
-He finds himself drafted into a fellowship of strangers on a mission to stop an evil tyrant’s plans to conquer the world.
-Unfortunately for Emmet, he is hopelessly, and hilariously, unprepared for such a task, but he’ll give it his all nonetheless.'
+        text: 'Woody, a good-hearted cowboy doll who belongs to a young boy named Andy, sees his position as Andy’s favourite toy threatened when his parents buy him a Buzz Lightyear action figure.
+Even worse, the arrogant Buzz thinks he’s a real spaceman on a mission to return to his home planet.
+When Andy’s family moves to a new house, Woody and Buzz must escape the clutches of maladjusted neighbour Sid Phillips and reunite with their boy.'
   -
     type: heading
     attrs: